PROJECTS TO DO AROUND THE HOME WHEN YOU’RE STUCK INDOORS

 Enrol on an online course, check out a different podcast, read a new book… Use the time to expand your learning and knowledge.

-Paint a room, renovate some old furniture, swap your existing furniture around or change the layout.
+Paint a room, renovate some old furniture, swap your existing furniture around and change the layout.
 Sometimes a change is as good as a break so give yourself a new view at home, change your home’s internal scenery and see how you feel!
+Just be mindful not to clutter your home in the process!
+Here are some things that make your home look cluttered.

 Sort through the photos on your phone.
 Delete the fuzzy ones and save the good ones to your computer or cloud drive.
 Delete unused apps on your phone and re-arrange the ones you use most often onto your home screen.
 Sort through your computer, declutter the desktop, save important files in a clearly labelled filing system.
 Go through your emails, clear your inbox of unwanted emails, action the ones that need dealing with, set up folders so you can sort through them all easily, empty the trash and archive the rest.
 Digital clutter builds up so quickly and easily in this digital age and it’s time-consuming getting on top of it.
 Now might be a good time!